What is Varubi?

 Before taking this medicine

 Some medicines can cause unwanted or dangerous effects when used with Varubi.
-Your doctor may need to change your treatment plan if you use any of the following drugs:
+Your doctor may change your treatment plan if you also use:

-Take Varubi exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Take Varubi tablets exactly as prescribed by your doctor.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

-Varubi is usually given on Day 1 of your chemotherapy treatment, within 2 hours before the start of chemotherapy.
-Follow your doctor's instructions.
+Varubi is usually given on Day 1 of your chemotherapy treatment.

 You may take the tablets with or without food.

-You should not take tablets more than once every 14 days.
+You should not take Varubi more than once every 14 days.

 Usual Adult Dose for Nausea/Vomiting -- Chemotherapy Induced:

-180 mg orally approximately 1 to 2 hours prior to initiation of each chemotherapy cycle.
+Oral: 180 mg orally within 2 hours prior to initiation of chemotherapy on Day 1

-Use: In combination with other antiemetic agents for prevention of delayed nausea and vomiting associated with initial and repeat courses of emetogenic cancer chemotherapy.
+Use: In combination with other antiemetic agents for prevention of delayed nausea and vomiting associated with initial and repeat courses of emetogenic cancer chemotherapy, including HEC

 What happens if I miss a dose?